rehierl/node-tree-outliner/1-1-4-node-trees/1-2-path-based-defs.md

 ## distant ancestor/descendant

 The set of nodes `DA(n) := A(n) \ P(n)` that are ancestors, but no parent to
-a given node `n` will be referred to as **the distant ancestors of a node**.
+a given node `n` may be referred to as "the distant ancestors of a node".

 The set of nodes `DD(n) := D(n) \ C(n)` that are descendants, but no child to
-a given node `n` will be referred to as **the distant descendants of a node**.
+a given node `n` may be referred to as "the distant descendants of a node".

 <!-- ======================================================================= -->
 ## the structure of rooted paths

-In a rooted path, any edge is downwards oriented from an ancestor towards its descendants.
+In a rooted path, any edge is downward oriented (i.e. from an ancestor towards its descendants).
 Because of that, the ancestors `A(n)` of a node `n` are all presequent to that node in its rooted path:

 * `(A(n) union {n}) == E(rp(n))`
 * `rp(n) := (prefix × n)` where `(E(prefix) == A(n))`